Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Simulation Studies

-In Fig.~\ref{fig::sim3A} we summarize the results of the parameter estimates and in Fig.~\ref{fig::sim3B} we summarize the results of the estimated probabilities.
+In Figure \ref{fig::sim3A} we observe the results of the parameter estimates and in Figure \ref{fig::sim3B} we observe the results of the estimated probabilities.
 These demonstrate the bias reduction and effective probability estimates of both techniques in logistic regression.
-Moreover, these simulations demonstrate how biased, both using $\eta_0$ and $\eta_1$, proxies can stabilize estimators.
+Moreover, these simulations demonstrate how biased (both using $\eta_0$ and $\eta_1$) proxies can stabilize estimators.